 The Authority decided to sell its old Headquarters building based at 8 Albert Embankment, Lambeth and moved to a refurbished leased building at 169 Union Street, Southwark.
-The old headquarters site is still awaiting development and is classed as an operational property given its continued use as an operational fire station, rather than an asset held for sale.
+The old headquarters site is to be remarketed and is classed as an operational property given its continued use as an operational fire station, rather than an asset held for sale.